 - Connect the network cable from the wall port to the uplink port on the router or switch.
 Make sure that the cable coming from the wall is not connected to any other port on the device.

-- In most cases you should be able register the router or switch directly on Gatekeeper.
-You will simply need to connect a computer to the device and register as if you were registering the machine itself.
-If the router/switch is configured as a bridge, it will not need to be registered; however, any computer that connects through the device will have to be registered on Gatekeeper.
+- In most cases you should be able register the router or switch directly through the Add/Remove Network Registration portal.
+If the router/switch is configured as a bridge, it will not need to be registered; however, any computer that connects through the device will have to be registered on individually through eduroam or via the registration portal liked above.
 If you have any problems, please contact the help desk at 253-535-7525 to have the device manually registered.

 - Routers and switches are usually configured through a web-based setup utility, which can be accessed by typing the IP address of the device into a web browser.
 The IP address is usually listed on a label that is attached to the case.
 Refer to the equipment’s documentation for specifications and configuration directions.